openenergymonitor/learn/view/sustainable-energy/energy/renewableheat.md

 AD requires wet biomass such as rotational grasses.
 These have an energy content of about 0.51 W/m2.
 Converted to biogas the energy content is equivalent to 0.31 W/m2.
 Assuming no losses associated with transportation in the gas network and a gas boiler efficiency of 92% resulting in a gas demand of 18.2 kWh/d or 756W.
 2440 m2 of rotational grasses are required, equivalent to 26% of UK land area if scaled up for all households.

-#### "Grass for gas" with enhanced sebatier processing (16%)
+#### "Grass for gas" with enhanced sabatier processing (16%)

 Biogas from Anaerobic Digestion has a relatively high CO2 content** .
-ZeroCarbonBritain suggests the addition of sebatier reactors to AD plants that can combine hydrogen generated from excess wind and solar electricity with CO2 from the AD biogas to create a larger quantity of methane.
+ZeroCarbonBritain suggests the addition of sabatier reactors to AD plants that can combine hydrogen generated from excess wind and solar electricity with CO2 from the AD biogas to create a larger quantity of methane.

 2.0 kWh of biomass + 1.0 kWh of hydrogen = 2.0 kWh of synthetic methane

-With sebatier enhanced anaerobic digestion, methane gas could be produced at a power production per unit area of 0.51W/m2 which would reduce the amount of land required to 1482m2 or 16%.
+With sabatier enhanced anaerobic digestion, methane gas could be produced at a power production per unit area of 0.51W/m2 which would reduce the amount of land required to 1482m2 or 16%.
 Which is not far off our estimate for the land area requirement of short rotation coppice in biomass boilers above.

 ### Heat pumps & Biomass backup